Pat Finucane: Later investigations

+Rosemary Nelson, a lawyer who was murdered in 1999, also worked hard to obtain an independent inquiry into the murder of Finucane.

 In 1999, the third inquiry by John Stevens into allegations of collusion between the security forces and loyalist paramilitaries concluded that there was such collusion in the murders of Finucane and Brian Adam Lambert.
-As a result of the inquiry, RUC Special Branch agent and loyalist quartermaster William Stobie, a member of the UDA was later charged with supplying one of the pistols used to kill Finucane, but his trial collapsed because he claimed that he had given information about his actions to his Special Branch handlers.
+As a result of the inquiry, RUC Special Branch agent and loyalist quartermaster William Stobie, a member of the UDA, was later charged with supplying one of the pistols used to kill Finucane, but his trial collapsed because he claimed that he had given information about his actions to his Special Branch handlers.
 The pistol belonged to the UDA, which until August 1992 was a legal organisation under British law.
 A further suspect, Brian Nelson, was a secret agent who was part of the Force Research Unit.
-He had provided information about Finucane's whereabouts, and also claimed that he had alerted his handlers about the planned killing.
+He had provided information about Finucane's whereabouts and claimed that he had alerted his handlers about the planned killing.

 In 2000, Amnesty International demanded that the then Secretary of State for Northern Ireland, Peter Mandelson, open a public inquiry into events surrounding his death.
-In 2001, as a result of the Weston Park talks, a retired Canadian Judge Peter Cory was appointed by the governments of Britain and Ireland to investigate the allegations of collusion by British and Irish security forces in the killing of Finucane, Robert Hamill, Harry Breen, Bob Buchanan and other individuals during the Troubles.
-Cory reported in April 2004, and recommended public enquiries be established including the case of the Finucane killing.
+In 2001, as a result of the Weston Park talks, the Cory Collusion Inquiry was established; retired Canadian Judge Peter Cory was appointed by the governments of Britain and Ireland to investigate the allegations of collusion by British and Irish security forces in the killing of Finucane, the Killing of Robert Hamill, the killings of Harry Breen and Bob Buchanan in the 1989 Jonesborough ambush, as well as other killings during the Troubles.
+Cory reported in April 2004 and recommended public enquiries be established including the case of the Finucane killing.
 The hard drives of Cory's inquiry were wiped by MI5 "in the interests of national security" in 2002.

 In 2004, Ken Barrett pleaded guilty to Finucane's murder.
 His conviction came after a taped confession to the police, lost since 1991, re-surfaced.

-In June 2005, the then Irish Taoiseach Bertie Ahern told Mitchell Reiss, the US Special Envoy to Northern Ireland, that "everyone knows" the UK government was involved in the murder of Pat Finucane.
-On 17 May 2006, the United States House of Representatives then passed a resolution calling on the British government to hold an independent public inquiry into Finucane's killing.
+In June 2005, then Irish Taoiseach Bertie Ahern told Mitchell Reiss, United States Special Envoy for Northern Ireland, that "everyone knows" the UK government was involved in the murder of Pat Finucane.
+On 17 May 2006, the United States House of Representatives passed a resolution calling on the British government to hold an independent public inquiry into Finucane's killing.

 Initial investigations

 A public inquiry was announced by the British Government in 2007, but Finucane's family criticised its limited remit and announced that they would not co-operate.
-Amnesty International has reiterated its call for an independent inquiry, and have called on members of the British judiciary not to serve on the inquiry if it is held under the terms of the 2005 Inquiries Act.
+In 2012, Amnesty International reiterated its call for an independent inquiry and called on members of the British judiciary not to serve on the inquiry should it be held under the terms of the 2005 Inquiries Act.